mbakhoff/htmlbasic8/readme.md

 Now that we have the *access token*, it's rather easy to access the user's Tumblr account.
 The Tumblr API docs describe different methods that you can use.
 Each API method that uses OAuth authentication must be signed with the access token that we stored earlier.
-This can easily be done using *JavaScribe*:
+This can easily be done using *ScribeJava*:
 ```java
 OAuthRequest request = new OAuthRequest(Verb.GET/POST, "https://some api url");
 service.signRequest(accessToken, request);